Admissions

 Mainspring Academy welcomes students ages 5–22 with a wide range of learning, emotional, physical, neurological, and developmental disabilities.

-The admissions process begins with our Online Inquiry Form, which asks for basic information about your child and allows you to upload recent evaluations such as an IEP and/or psychological report.
+The admissions process begins with the Online Inquiry Form, which collects basic information about your child and allows families to upload recent records such as an IEP and/or psychological evaluation.

-Please note that acceptance and classroom placement depend on many factors - age, academic baselines, independence level, social-emotional skills, behaviors, and support needs.
-To avoid delays, be sure to include all requested contact information and documents when submitting your form.
+Please note: eligibility and classroom placement depend on multiple factors-including age, academic and functional baselines, independence level, social-emotional needs, behavior support needs, and current classroom availability.
+To avoid delays, please include all requested contact information and documentation.

 Tour Our School

-During the observation, our Enrollment Team will spend time with your child in a potential classroom to better understand their skills, behaviors, and support needs.
-We’ll observe engagement, participation, independence, social-emotional skills, and how they respond to the classroom environment.
+During the observation, a team member will spend time with the student in a potential classroom environment to better understand skills, support needs, and classroom readiness.
+Observations focus on engagement, participation, independence, social-emotional regulation, and response to the classroom setting.

-This review helps us build a full picture of your child’s learning profile and ensure we can meet their individual needs.
+This review helps build a full picture of learning profile, behavior support needs, and appropriate placement considerations.

 Decision

-Once all steps are complete, Mainspring administration will make a final enrollment decision within 14 business days.
+Once all steps are complete, Mainspring administration will make a final admissions decision.
+Families are typically notified within 14 business days of their Observation.

-If accepted, families will receive an Enrollment Contract and a $1,000 registration fee will be required to secure placement.
+If accepted, families will receive an Enrollment Contract.
+A $1,000 registration fee is required to secure the student’s spot.

-If we determine that Mainspring does not have a classroom that will serve your child's needs at this time, our team will provide guidance and recommendations for alternative placements based on what we’ve learned about your child.
+If Mainspring does not have a classroom able to meet the student’s needs at this time, the team will provide guidance and recommendations for alternative placements based on the information gathered.

 Registration

-To avoid delays or risk of losing your child’s spot, please return the completed Enrollment Contract and registration fee by the stated deadline.
+To avoid delays or risk of losing a secured spot, families should return the completed Enrollment Contract and registration fee by the stated deadline.

-Once received, the Enrollment Team will contact you with instructions for completing the official registration process.
+Once received, the admissions team will contact families with instructions for completing official registration.

-In the meantime, you can visit our Parent’s Corner to review the Parent-Student Handbook and other helpful materials.
+In the meantime, families may visit Parent’s Corner to review the Parent-Student Handbook and other helpful materials.

 Additional Services

-Mainspring Academy staff receive training in behavior interventions and use a variety of evidence-based strategies in the classroom.
-However, we do not provide clinical services directly.
+Mainspring staff are trained in behavior interventions and use evidence-based strategies in the classroom.
+However, Mainspring does not provide clinical services directly.

-Families are welcome to arrange additional therapies (such as ABA, speech, or OT) through private providers using their insurance.
+Families may choose to arrange additional therapies (such as ABA, speech, or occupational therapy) through approved private providers using insurance.
 These services are optional and not required for all students.

-All providers must be approved through Mainspring's application process.
-Please contact our Operations Coordinator for guidance on this process.
+All providers must be approved through Mainspring’s application process.
+Please contact the Operations Coordinator for guidance.

 Commonly used agencies include: